A collection of ceramic images, clay pot patterns, and images of how to make homemade clay pots.

 Learn more about mugs, how to make them, add handles and more.

-Two examples of how to make homemade clay vases on the pottery wheel.
+For a great book on pottery projects check out The Complete PotterTwo examples of how to make homemade clay vases on the pottery wheel

-Above right is a kiln almost ready to begin firing pottery that has been glazed.
+Above left is a kiln almost ready to begin firing pottery that has been glazed.
 It's my old Cress top loading ceramic kiln.
 It fires using a kiln sitter (part of the blue box on the front).

 It's loaded with incredible photos of raku pottery.